Pornography in Japan: 1980s

-The proliferation of pornographic videos in the 1980s commonly called A/V (short for adult video) sold more videos because most Japanese families now had at least two television sets and VCRs.
-It is rumored, but not substantiated, that VHS became popular over Betamax format because large numbers of A/V were released in VHS format.
+The proliferation of pornographic videos in the 1980s commonly called A/V (short for adult video) arose as most Japanese families now had at least two television sets and VCRs.
+It is rumored, but not substantiated, that the VHS format vanquished Betamax because large numbers of A/V were released in VHS format.
 Few A/Vs were sold in laserdisc format.
 Playing games on personal computers with no limitation on content except for censorship laws was sometimes viewed as being synonymous with playing bishōjo games, because so few Japanese people saw any reason to play video games on these platforms, as opposed to video game consoles.

 In the late 1980s, the dōjinshi market expanded.
 It is estimated that about half of this market consists of pornography.
-Copyright problems plague the market, yet the dōjinshi market was a common place for one to start before making a debut in a professional magazine.
+Copyright problems plague the market, yet the dōjinshi market was a common place for creators to start before making a debut in a professional magazine.
 Yaoi began in the dōjinshi market.

 1990s

 According to John Carr, a United Kingdom government adviser on Internet safety policy for children, two-thirds of all pedophilic images on the Internet in the late 1990s may have originated in Japan.
-He further commented, "We think that child pornography, in any form, promotes values and sends the message that it is OK to sexually abuse children.
-It helps pedophiles to justify their ideas or behavior and it desensitizes society as a whole."
 Since the law against child pornography in 1999, the proportion is now believed to be less than 2%.
 ECPAT believes that many child pornography producers have simply turned to producing anime or films featuring adults dressed as children.